mpv-player/mpv/DOCS/man/vo.rst

         reinhard
             Reinhard tone mapping algorithm.
 Very simple continuous curve.
-            Preserves dynamic range and peak but uses nonlinear contrast. gamma
+            Preserves dynamic range and peak but uses nonlinear contrast. hable
+            Similar to ``reinhard`` but preserves dark contrast better (slightly sigmoidal).
+Developed by John Hable for use in video games. gamma
             Fits a logarithmic transfer between the tone curves. linear